 Common Dependency Errors and How to Find Them

-1. Characteristic Value Type Mismatch
+1. Characteristic Value Not Available

 2. Procedure Execution Order Dependency